asierzd/asierzd/README.md

 - [**Programming-Fundamentals-in-C-Practices:**](https://github.com/asierzd/Programming-Fundamentals-in-C-Practices) Agenda manager programmed in C using linked lists, implemented with arrays, pointers and structs for the Programming Fundamentals subject.
 - [**Algorithms-And-Complexity-Practices:**](https://github.com/asierzd/Algorithms-And-Complexity-Practices) Practices from Algorithms and Complexity subject.
 It contains practices about complexity analysis, sorting algorithms, Divide and conquer, Backtracking/Branch&Bound, Greedy and Dynamic programming algorithmic schemes.

-Other practices I made during my study of robotics master:
+Other practices I made during my study of robotics MSc:
 - [**DataAnalytics:**](https://github.com/asierzd/DataAnalytics) Tasks I made for the Data Analytics subject of the MSc I am studying, related to data processing and model selection.
 `More comming soon!`